Unfair Property/Casualty Claims Settlement Practices

 A. Total Loss Vehicles

 1. Pursuant to R.I.
-Gen. Laws § 27-9.1-4(25) an insurer may not designate a vehicle a total loss if the cost to rebuild or reconstruct the motor vehicle to pre-accident condition is less than 75% of the fair market value of the motor vehicle immediately preceding the time it was damaged unless the requirements of § 2.8(A)(3) of this Part are met.
+Gen. Laws § 27-9.1-4(25) an insurer may not designate a vehicle a total loss if the cost to rebuild or reconstruct the motor vehicle to pre accident condition is less than seventy-five percent (75%) of the fair market value of the motor vehicle immediately preceding the time it was damaged unless the requirements of § 2.8(A)(3) of this Part are met.

 2. Fair market value means the retail value of the motor vehicle as set forth in a current edition of a nationally recognized compilation of retail values commonly used by the automotive industry to establish values of motor vehicles.

-c.
-The Department will publish a bulletin identifying those entities that qualify.
+b.
+The Department reviewed the initial filings and published a bulletin in 2014 identifying two entities that initially qualified.
 The bulletin will be updated as entities are added or removed due to changes in circumstances.

 a.
 A cash settlement shall be based upon the fair market value of the motor vehicle less any deductible provided in the policy, if applicable, including all applicable taxes, title, registration and other fees incident to transfer of evidence of ownership of a comparable automobile.